-If a contingent fee (savvy business entrepreneur) lawyer determines that there are insufficient assets to pay a judgment, in all likelihood, the lawsuit will NOT be commenced.
+If a contingent fee (savvy business entrepreneur) lawyer determines that there are insufficient funds to pay a judgment, in all likelihood, the lawsuit will NOT be commenced.

-Any asset protection attorney will tell you that a “TRUST” is nothing more than a “CONTRACT” between the person who wants asset protection (the Settlor), the person who will manage the assets (the Trustee), for the benefit of all Beneficiaries – whomever you choose.
+Any attorney will tell you that a “TRUST” is nothing more than a “CONTRACT” between the person who wants to protect wealth (the Settlor), the person who will manage the assets (the Trustee), for the benefit of all Beneficiaries – whomever you choose.

-The Trust Agreement requires the transfer of assets to be protected from the original owner (Settlor) to a legal entity for the purpose for which the Trust Agreement was created.
+The Trust Agreement requires the transfer of property to be protected from the original owner (Settlor) to a legal entity for the purpose for which the Trust Agreement was created.

 Think of it as a